Yahav9/MyTaskManager/README.md

 * React Router - For routes management.
 * Axios - For HTTP requests.
 * React Transition - For CSS animations.
-* ESLint - For code styling and formatting.

 Back-End:
 * Mongoose - For Data Base management.